Easily Manage & Avoid Hotel Incidentals While on Business Travel

 An employee flies out for work, spends the day in back-to-back meetings, and checks into their hotel exhausted.
 At the front desk, they hand over the company credit card for incidentals without thinking twice.

 Later, starving, they grab snacks from the minibar and order room service.
-At checkout, only the room service charge shows up on the folio—the minibar charge is still pending.
+At checkout, only the room service charge shows up on the folio, while the minibar charge is still pending.

 Weeks go by.
-When finance tries to reconcile the card statement, the numbers don’t add up.
+When finance tries to reconcile the card statement, the numbers do not add up.

 Sound familiar?

 Hotel incidentals are easy to miss and hard to reconcile.
-If you’re the one managing travel spend, these stray charges can wreck your reporting, blow up project budgets, and waste hours chasing receipts.
+If you manage travel spend, stray charges can wreck reporting, blow up project budgets, and waste hours chasing receipts.

 Keep reading to learn how incidentals actually work, what to watch for, and how to avoid the surprise charges that throw off your books.